 Adult: 19yrs+ (Location: Vancouver)*

-Must be of correct age when starting the program
+Participants must be of correct age when starting the program.

 - Commit to attend session on a weekly basis for the duration of the program (6 months) – See Attendance Policy